 This historic walled town is both extremely picturesque and extremely welcoming.
 It’s full of stone, period properties with mansard roofs.
 Despite its touristic importance, however, it is still greatly popular as an authentic, working town.
 This means it has ‘life’ all year round even when high season has finished.

 Another typically Breton walled town, Saint-Malo has a pretty, historic centre and is close to the natural park of the Pointe de la Varde, making it ideal for history- and outdoor-lovers.
 There are also plenty of other activities on offer: head to the Plage de Bon Secours to try out some watersports, including windsurfing and sand-yachting.
-It’s one of the more expensive locations in the region.
+It’s one of the more expensive locations in the region, so it’s worth reading up on the buying process in France to make sure you get the best deal.
 The average property price is around €2.943 per m2.

 The Côtes-d’Armor, or the coastal region between Saint-Malo and Finistère is a popular place for British and Irish expats looking for rural tranquility.
 The villages along this coast are known for their beauty.
 Pontrieux, just a couple of miles inland, is nicknamed ‘the little Breton Venice’ for its position on the estuary of the Trieux.
 It has gorgeous stone properties lining the river.
 The average price is €1,254 per m2.

 Binic sits directly on the coast, a pretty medieval village with a large sandy beach.
 Its small port is the centre of local life, lined with shops and cafés.
 Property here is a little more expensive, at €1,956 per m2.

 Quimper’s the capital of the Finistère department and is quite a well-to-do city.
 It has a well preserved old town, full of old wattle-and-daub homes.
 It’s a centre of Breton culture, with a number of Diwan (Breton-speaking schools) located within the municipality.